-The Drafting Pathways Certificate provides technical training for employees already working in the field, a career and educational pathway for high school students interested in drafting or engineering, and a career and educational pathway for people desiring an entry level, technical position in design and engineering.
+The GIS Pathways Certificate provides technical training for employees already working in the field, a career and educational pathway for high school students interested in drafting or engineering, and a career and educational pathway for people desiring an entry level, technical position in GIS.

-The required courses for the pathways certificate are included in the one-year certificate for Engineering and Drafting Technician and two-year AAS program for Civil Engineering and Surveying Technology and the two-year AS program for Surveying and Geomatics.
+The required courses for the pathways certificate are included in the one-year certificate for Engineering and Drafting Technician, the two-year AAS program for Civil Engineering and Surveying Technology and the two-year AS program for Surveying and Geomatics.
 Students completing the drafting pathways certificate may continue with the one-year completion certificate, two-year AAS, or two-year Engineering: University Transfer program (depending on math level), if desired.

-There are multiple career pathways for people with drafting backgrounds.
+There are multiple career pathways for people with GIS backgrounds.
 Examples of some related careers are available on the Oregon Labor Market Information Website for Surveying Technicians and Civil Engineering Technicians.
 There is more information about careers in GIS at the ESRI website.